devang-joshi-dj/Weather-App/README.md

 ### **Description**

-  Its a Web Application which is Weather App
+  Its a Web Application which is a Weather App

 ### **Technologies**